INCF/nineml-python/doc/source/tutorials/al/hierarchical_components.rst

-Provided the number of regimes and subcomponents is relatively low; it is possible to take a hierarchical component, and flatten it into a single component with no subcomponents.
+Provided the number of regimes and sub_dynamics is relatively low; it is possible to take a hierarchical component, and flatten it into a single component with no sub_dynamics.
 This can be done using the methods in the  ``ComponentFlattener`` class, or the wrapper function ``flatten``.
-This flattening takes the cross product of all the regimes in all the subcomponents, then works out the relevant transitions and flattens the namespaces.
+This flattening takes the cross product of all the regimes in all the sub_dynamics, then works out the relevant transitions and flattens the namespaces.

 We can test components to see if they are flat using the ``is_flat`` method.